Their mentor was attacked. Now young OB-GYNs may leave Indiana

 "We encounter other people who we work with on a daily basis who are opposed to what we do," Tian said.

-Tian said sometimes she and her colleagues have to cancel scheduled procedures because the nursing staff on-call are not comfortable helping a patient having an abortion.
+Tian said sometimes she and her colleagues have to cancel scheduled procedures because the nursing staff on-call are not comfortable helping a patient who is having an abortion.

 "Frequently, we have to call anesthesia ahead of time, because there's only certain providers that are willing to provide anesthesia [for abortion patients]," Tian said.